marco-ht/libft/README.md

 libft/
-├── includes/    # Header files for the library functions ├── srcs/        # Source code files for library implementations ├── tests/       # Unit tests to validate the library functions ├── Makefile     # Makefile for compiling the project └── README.md    # This file
+├── includes/    # Header files for the library functions ├── srcs/        # Source code files for library implementations ├── Makefile     # Makefile for compiling the project └── README.md    # This file
 ```